Breadcrumb

 As with other health occupations, HWSM models demand for allied health workers under two scenarios—a Status Quo scenario and a Reduced Barriers scenario.

-The Status Quo scenario models pre-pandemic (2015-2019) national patterns of how people seek health care services plus estimates of demand for acute and Long COVID care as COVID-19 becomes endemic.
+The Status Quo scenario models a combination of pre and post-pandemic (2017-2021) national patterns of how people seek health care services plus estimates of demand for acute and Long COVID care as COVID-19 becomes endemic.
 Care seeking patterns are based on peoples’ characteristics and are projected to continue over the projection period.
 This scenario captures geographic variation in demographics, health risk factors, disease prevalence, insurance coverage, level of rurality, and household income that can affect demand for health care services.
 Similarly, the scenario captures population growth and aging—and the associated implications for disease prevalence and other health risk factors—over the projection horizon.
 This scenario evaluates whether the nation’s future allied health workforce is sufficient to provide at least the base year level of care.

 The Reduced Barriers scenario estimates the number of allied health worker FTEs required if populations that historically faced barriers to accessing health care services demonstrated care use patterns comparable to populations perceived to have fewer barriers to accessing care.
 It models if everyone in the U.S. used health care services at the same rate as a population with the lowest level of barriers to accessing care.